 The history honors major comprises 11 semester courses, at least six of which shall normally be taken at Smith, distributed as follows.

-- Field of concentration: four semester courses, at least one of which is a Smith history department seminar.
+Field of concentration: three semester courses, at least one of which is a Smith history department seminar.
 Two of these may be historically oriented courses at the 200–level or above in other disciplines, approved by the student's adviser.

-- Five History courses or seminars, of which four are outside the field of concentration
+Four History courses or seminars, of which three must be in two fields outside the field of concentration

-- No more than two courses taken at the 100–level may count toward the major
+No more than three courses taken at the 100–level may count toward the major

 Courses cross–listed in the history department section of the catalogue count as history courses toward all requirements.